 Dentures are a removable replacement for missing teeth.
-Advancements in dental technology have given us to different types of dentures, full and partial.
-Full dentures are are necessary when all of the natural teeth have been removed due to decay or trauma.
+Advancements in dental technology have given us different types of dentures, full and partial.
+Full dentures are necessary when all of the natural teeth have been removed due to decay or trauma.
 Partial dentures are attached to your natural teeth and fill in the gaps where teeth have been removed.

 Full & Partial Dentures

 Dentures are a great way to replace missing teeth because they still look and feel natural.
-In dentistry there are two types of dentures, partial and full.
+In dentistry, there are two types of dentures, partial and full.

 Full dentures use dental implants and are anchored firmly to the jawbone.
 These dentures are stable and have a 97% success rate.
 Dental implant dentures help maintain bone volume and your natural facial structure for a younger, healthier look.

 You are a good candidate for partial dentures if you lost several teeth but do not require full dentures.
-Partial dentures are replacement teeth attached to a gum-colored plastic base and connected by metal framework.
+Partial dentures are replacement teeth attached to a gum-colored plastic base and connected by a metal framework.
 Removable partial dentures adhere to your natural teeth with invisible precision attachments.
 Dental crowns on your natural teeth may improve the fit of a removable partial denture.
 If you believe you are a candidate for partial dentures, you might also want to ask about dental bridges and dental implants.

 Ask Us About a Denture Consultation